lucianpls/mod_convert/README.md

 # Status

-Only implicit conversion from JPEG w/Zen (8 or 12bit) to JPEG or PNG is supported currently
+Only implicit conversion from JPEG w/Zen (8 or 12bit) to JPEG or PNG is supported currently Explicit LUT driven modification of values is handled, for unsigned short to byte or byte to byte

 # Building